ComedicChimera/chai-lang.dev/content/startup_guide/chapter9.md

 We are going to define the `Expr` type to represent our expression.
 Algebraic types, like struct types, begin with the `type` keyword followed by a name.
-However, instead of curly braces, we indent and enumerate out the various possible instances of the type beginning with `|` and separated by newlines.
+However, instead of curly braces, we indent and enumerate out the various possible variants of the type beginning with `|` and separated by newlines.

     type Expr